danialfarid/ng-file-upload/README.md

 For IE8-9 flash polyfill you need to have a <a href='#crossdomain'>crossdomain.xml</a> file at the root of you S3 bucket.
 Make sure the content-type of crossdomain.xml is text/xml and you provide read access to this file in your bucket policy.

-If you have Node.js and aws-sdk stack there is a separate github created by [nukulb](https://github.com/nukulb) as an example using this plugin here: [https://github.com/hubba/s3-angular-file-upload](https://github.com/hubba/s3-angular-file-upload)
+If you have Node.js there is a separate github project created by [Nukul Bhasin](https://github.com/nukulb) as an example using this plugin here: [https://github.com/nukulb/s3-angular-file-upload](https://github.com/nukulb/s3-angular-file-upload)

 ##<a name="install"></a> Install